SHRK974/taxi-v3-resolver/README.md

 Your program must include at least 2 modes :

 - user mode allows to tune algorithm parameters
-- time-limitedmodeuses optimized parameters to reduce the steps to solve the problem in a given time.
+- time-limited mode uses optimized parameters to reduce the steps to solve the problem in a given time.

 > Both training and testing the number of episodes must be entered by the user when the program launches.